MacZol/PHP-SQL-Work/README.md

 # PHP-SQL-Work
-A relational  database has been create d in MySQL to store details about badminton clubs in a county
+A relational  database has been created in MySQL to store details about badminton clubs in a county